Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 proofs are provided abridged.

 A full proof follows the path of a binary search for the first log entry where the prefix tree contains the desired label-version pair.
-The entry that a user arrives at through binary search will contain the commitment to the update that they're looking for, even though the log itself is not sorted.

-The search is designed in such a way that all users will check the same or similar entries when searching for the same label, allowing for efficient client-side auditing of the Transparency Log.
+This ensures that all users will check the same or similar entries when searching for the same label, allowing for efficient client-side auditing of the Transparency Log.
 The binary search uses an *implicit binary search tree* constructed over the leaves of the log tree